vpaeder/pymcp2221/README.md

 # pymcp2221
 A python driver for the Microchip MCP2221/MCP2221A USB 2.0 to I2C/UART protocol converters

 First and foremost, there is already a python package for the same chip available [here](https://github.com/nonNoise/PyMCP2221A).
 If you use it and are satisfied with it, you probably won't find improvements in my package.
-If you're missing some features however, my code is meant to expose every chip feature described in the datasheet in a systematic manner.
+If you're missing some features however, my code is meant to expose every chip feature described in the datasheet in a systematic manner, for python 3.3+.

 This code is currently in alpha stage.
 I'm writing unittests and will likely find remaining bugs.
 Some properties and methods may also change name.